saas-js/saas-ui/tooling/registry/README.md

 Run these commands from the repository root:

 - `pnpm registry:generate` validates and writes every public artifact.
-- `pnpm registry:prepare` deterministically writes both the public and Pro catalogs.
+- `pnpm registry:prepare` deterministically writes the public catalog.
 The root install lifecycle runs this after dependencies are linked.
 - `pnpm registry:dev` generates once and watches registry, compiler, and preset source files.
 It never watches generated output.
 - `pnpm registry:check` validates the graph and compares two independent clean